bilkoh/stranger-ttys/posts/sonarqube-vs-owasptopten.md

 - It found an `exec` call in the Gruntfile.
 Nothing doing here.
 ![exec call](/images/sonarqube-vs-owasptopten/exec.png)

-- Maybe the least irrelevant , but still pretty irrelevant  were hard-coded passwords.
+- Flagged hard-coded passwords.
 These however were the `db-reset.js` which merely runs when setting up the project's nosql database.
 ![hard coded passwords](/images/sonarqube-vs-owasptopten/hard-coded.png)

 - Another false positive was Math.random's psuedo-random generation, except for the fact that none of the psuedorandom data is used for encryption.